Association for Information Science and Technology: History

-The popularity of personal computers in the 1980s marks a shift that allows individuals to access large databases, such as Grateful Med at the National Library of Medicine, and user-oriented services such as Dialog and Compuserve from their homes.
+The popularity of personal computers in the 1980s marks a shift that allows individuals to access large databases, such as Grateful Med at the National Library of Medicine, and user-oriented services such as Dialog and CompuServe from their homes.
 ASIS created groups on office information, personal computers, international information issues and rural information services in response to the changing environment.
 Eventually other groups were created, such as: non-print media, social sciences, energy and the environment, and community information systems.
 ASIS also added its first chapters outside North America.

 Today ASIS&T is at the forefront of examining the technical bases, social consequences, and theoretical understanding of the information society.
 They also study the effects of widespread use of databases in government, industry, and education, and the development of information environments on the Internet and World Wide Web.

+On May 23, 2025, it was announced that ASIS&T had entered merger negotiations with the Special Libraries Association.

 Mission

 In a world where "information is of central importance to personal, social, political, and economic progress", ASIS&T seeks to advance the information sciences and information technology by providing focus, opportunity, and support to information professionals and information organizations.
 ASIS&T seeks to advance knowledge "about information, its creation, properties, and use" as well as increase "public awareness of the information sciences and technologies and their benefits to society."